Attribute-Based vs Role-Based Access Control (RBAC vs ABAC) Security in PIM Software

 The best part about cloud-based content creation systems is the ability to backtrack in the case of errors.
 With many users accessing the same product content, seeing a history of all edits prevents a majority of issues.

 Businesses have a detailed view of the version history.
-High-security product information requires the need to oversee any changes, maintain quality of product data, and prevent any unauthorized edits.
+High-security product information requires the need to oversee any changes, maintain the quality of product data, and prevent any unauthorized edits.
 Being able to see who made the edits is an excellent plus – one which the PIM system shows alongside the time the edit was made.
-PIM’s audit history ensures all attributes, down the minute detail, are not missing or changed without permission.
+PIM’s audit history ensures all attributes, down to the minute detail, are not missing or changed without permission.

 A PIM, like any other system, might employ some sort of access control that makes this possible.
 There are two types of access control: Role-based access control and attribute-based access control.
+The use of attributes to determine access in ABAC can help manage more specific security needs.

 What’s the difference between attribute-based access control and robe-based access control?